lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

 Start the Lightly Worker Docker
 --------------------------------

-Before we jump into the details of how to submit jobs, we need to start the Lightly image in worker mode (as outlined in :ref:`docker-setup`).
+Before we jump into the details of how to submit jobs, we need to start the Lightly Worker docker container in worker mode (as outlined in :ref:`docker-setup`).

 **This is how you start your Lightly Worker:**